Lambda3/dx/README.md

 # DNX - .NET Execute

-This tool helps you run .NET Tools without first having to install it.
+A tool that helps you run .NET tools without first having to install them.

+.NET global tools are a new feature in .NET 2.1, which is currently in preview.

 ## Installing